-To ensure that the UICC has not been removed during a card session, the terminal sends, at frequent intervals, a STATUS command during each call.
-A STATUS command shall be issued within all 30 second periods of inactivity on the UICC-terminal interface during a call.
+If an application present on the UICC has the requirement to ensure that the UICC has not been removed during a card session the following procedure applies.
+The terminal sends, at frequent intervals, a STATUS command on the UICC-terminal interface.
+The STATUS command shall be issued within a period of inactivity on the UICC-terminal interface.
+The period of inactivity and the conditions under which the presence detection takes place is specified by the applications active during the card session.
 Inactivity in this case is defined as starting at the end of the last communication or the last issued STATUS command.
-If no response data is received to this STATUS command, then the call shall be terminated as soon as possible but at least within 5 s after the STATUS command has been sent.
-If the DF indicated in response to a STATUS command is not the same as that which was indicated in the previous response, or accessed by the previous command, then the call shall be terminated as soon as possible but at least within 5 s after the response data has been received.
+If no response data is received to this STATUS command the terminal shall take the appropriate actions after the work waiting time (T=0) or block waiting time (T=1) has expired as specified by the applications active.
+If the DF indicated in an error free response to a STATUS command is not the same as that which was indicated in the previous response, or accessed by the previous command, then the terminal shall take appropriate actions as specified by the applications active during the card session.
 This procedure shall be used in addition to a mechanical or other device used to detect the removal of a UICC.

-14.5.3 UICC Preferred Language request
+14.5.3 UICC preferred language request